questdb/documentation/operations/backup.md

 Backup or restore copies of QuestDB if your original database or data is lost fully or partially, or if your database or table is corrupted.
-The backup & restore process is also used to speed up creation of [replica instances](/docs/operations/replication/) in QuestDB Enterprise.
+The backup & restore process also speeds up the creation of [replica instances](/docs/operations/replication/) in QuestDB Enterprise.

 ## Overview